cyanzhong/docs.taio.app/docs/README.md

 Some questions are asked a lot, we have prepared a [FAQ](faq.md) list for them and will keep it updated in the future.

+## Dev Notes

+Want to learn more about how do we build the app?
+We'd love to share!

+We have build a [website](https://dev.taio.app) for knowledge sharing, technical articles will be posted there.

 ## Contact Us

 Feel free to reach us out: